atlas-doc/doc-sabre/atlas-fare-comparison-solution/search-api-integration-for-fare-comparison.md

 - **Required:** Yes
 - **Description:** Indicates if a no-show affects changes (for the most restrictive condition).

+  Valid values:
-  T: Non changeable
+  - T: Non changeable

-  H: Changeable with restrictions
+  - H: Changeable with restrictions

-  F: Free flight change
+  - F: Free flight change
 - **Constraints:** "T" for non-changeable, "H" for changeable with restrictions, "F" for free flight change.
 - **Default:** "T"
 - **Example:** "T"